cvat-ai/cvat/site/content/en/docs/administration/basics/installation.md

 Probably you need to modify the instructions below in case you are behind a proxy server.
 Proxy is an advanced topic and it is not covered by the guide.

-For access from China, read [Sources for users from China](#sources-for-users-from-china).
+For access from China, read [sources for users from China](#sources-for-users-from-china) section.

 ## Ubuntu 18.04 (x86_64/amd64)